 - access to resources

-Primates should be able to express appropriate defence and escape behaviours.
+Primates should be able to express suitable defence and escape behaviours.

-In their natural environment, primates that come into conflict can escape from one another to avoid physical and visual contact and, where appropriate, disperse to other areas (for example, once sexual maturity is reached).
+In their natural environment, primates that come into conflict can escape from one another to avoid physical and visual contact and disperse to other areas (for example, once sexual maturity is reached).
 They are also free to move away and escape from other stimuli or situations they find aversive.